Learning Task-Specific Strategies for Accelerated MRI: Method

 \section{Method}

 \lblsec{method}

 \reffig{diagram} illustrates the architecture of \tackle.
 As a co-design CS-MRI method, \tackle~jointly optimizes the sampler, retriever, and predictor for a task-dependent loss.
-In the following subsections, we describe each module in order and more implementation details can be found in \refapp{imple}.
+In the following subsections, we describe each module in order and more implementation details can be found in Supplement II.